ibm-cloud-docs/FileStorage/adjustable-iops.md

    ```
    {: codeblock}

-* The following example shows how to adjust IOPS IOPS on Endurance storage volume. `XXXXXXXXX` is the ID of the volume that you want to modify. `4` is the new IOPS tier value that you want your volume to have. `189433` is the ID of the max level price. `193373` and`193433` are the IDs for the price ranges for the capacity and IOPS that the volume has.
+* The following example shows how to adjust IOPS on Endurance storage volume. `XXXXXXXXX` is the ID of the volume that you want to modify. `4` is the new IOPS tier value that you want your volume to have. `189433` is the ID of the max level price. `193373` and`193433` are the IDs for the price ranges for the capacity and IOPS that the volume has.

    ```python
    <?xml version="1.0" encoding="UTF-8"?>